kuri0317/object_detection_proj/readme.md

 # OBJECT DETECTION PROJECT

-object detection for meal boxes based on generalized hough transform with SIFT descriptors
+object detection for meal boxes based on generalized hough transform with SIFT descriptors, project report can be found [here](./report.md)

 ## HOW TO RUN